ai2cm/fv3net/docs/packages.rst

 fv3gfs-fortran_ is our fork of the FV3GFS fortran model, which we run using the wrapper.

-pace-util_ (`docs <https://fv3gfs-util.readthedocs.io/en/latest/>`_) is a library of general-purpose Python code to use in a model script.
+pace-util_ (`docs, which are no longer maintained <https://fv3gfs-util.readthedocs.io/en/latest/>`_) is a library of general-purpose Python code to use in a model script.

 fv3config_ (`docs <https://fv3config.readthedocs.io/en/latest/>`_) provides routines to configure and write a FV3GFS run directory using a yaml configuration file and data stored on the cloud.